camwebb/taxon-tools/doc/matchnames.md

 re-choose and the prior manual choice will be inserted into the output file.

+Note that if the recording file is used with changed input lists that offers different options, a second line will be appended that has a duplicate key in the first column.
+The first occurrence of this key must then be remove ‘manually’.
+This can be done with sed:
+`sed -i '0,/key123/ {/key123/d}' ..._manual`.

 # SEE ALSO

 **parsenames**(1), **parse_taxon_name**(3), <https://en.wikipedia.org/wiki/Author_citation_(botany)>, <http://alaskaflora.org/pages/blog3.html>